Hantera Cookies

 We will have a closer look at how these models work and how R can be used to build, visualise, and interpret such models.
 We will use modern techniques like the bootstrap and permutation tests, to obtain confidence intervals and p-values without having to assume a normal distribution for your data.

 We will cover non-linear regression models like logistic regression and Poisson regression, where the response variable can be either binary (yes/no), counts, or prevalence.
-In survival analysis, we’ll have a look at Kaplan-Meier survival curves and regression models, including Cox proportional hazards regression.
 Mixed models are used to analyse data with repeated measurements on the same subjects.
+Here we’ll have a look at fixed and random effects, Linear mixed models (LMM) and Generalised linear mixed models (GLMM).

 This course will teach you how visually explore data in R, and how to create great-looking graphics using the powerful ggplot2 package.